tsamsiyu/react-ive-redux/README.md

 The proposed approach is based on the knowledge by each state element about its accessibility path in whole store object.
 By 'accessibility path' means way by which element in store is accessed, for example `todos.0.title`.
 By `element` means each property of each object in store tree.

 Based on this feature each component can observe its state slice provided by `mapStateToProps`.
-Watching that slice component can determine accessibilty paths on which it depends and at the moment when store call `subscribe` component will have to compare only its own dependencies.
+Watching that slice, the component can determine accessibilty paths on which it depends and at the moment when store call `subscribe` component will have to compare only its own dependencies.